 The Environment Agency calculates your compliance rating after your permit has been issued.

-The Environment Agency uses a standard approach known as the Compliance Classification Scheme (CCS) to classify permit breaches.
+The Environment Agency uses a standard approach called the CCS to classify permit breaches.

 They will look at whether you have kept to the conditions of your permit.
 They will also look at the consequences of you failing to meet those conditions, for example: